Utlendingsdirektoratet/terraform-azurerm-avm-ptn-alz-connectivity-hub-and-spoke-vnet/README.md

 - `firewall_policy` - (Optional) An object with the following fields:
   - `name` - (Optional) The name of the firewall policy.
 If not specified will use `afw-policy-{vnetname}`.
+  - `resource_group_name` - (Optional) The name of the resource group where the firewall policy should be created.
+If not specified will use the parent resource group of the virtual network.
   - `sku` - (Optional) The SKU to use for the firewall policy.
 Possible values include `Standard`, `Premium`.
 Default `Standard`.
   - `auto_learn_private_ranges_enabled` - (Optional) Should the firewall policy automatically learn private ranges?
 Default `false`.
   - `base_policy_id` - (Optional) The resource id of the base policy to use for the firewall policy.